Looking to visit lush beaches in Hong Kong? Gather the little ones, it’s time to build sandcastles, collect sea shells and bask in some vitamin D.

 The city may be famous for its epic skyline and the hustle and bustle but it also has beaches aplenty.
-Most of these beaches are under government supervision and so they have often have a lifeguard on duty and changing, shower and toilet facilities — all things you need with the little ones in tow!
+Most of these beaches are under government supervision and so they often have a lifeguard on duty, and changing, shower and toilet facilities — all things you need with the little ones in tow!
 Pack the beach toys, swimming costumes for the kids and Mama, sunglasses and sunblock and get ready to take the kids on a seaside adventure.
 We’ve rounded up our favourite beaches in Hong Kong.

-Best Beaches In Hong Kong Island
+Best Beaches On Hong Kong Island

-Repulse Bay Beach needs no introduction for families.
-It’s is a popular choice for weekend beachgoers.
+Repulse Bay Beach needs no introduction – it is a popular choice for weekend beachgoers.
 But it’s got everything you need – and vendors with things you forgot (umbrellas, sand toys, etc.).
 Take a break from the beach at the playground and be sure to toss a coin into the mouth of the fish statue for good luck at the Tin Hau Temple before you head home.

 Facilities: Restaurants, fast-food kiosk, changing room, shower facilities, toilet, playground and beach volleyball court.